-Without sex, there is little intimacy between adults.
-Women are dependent on men to provide this sense of passion and connection with another adult.
+Without sex, there may be friendship between adults but there is little physical and emotional intimacy.
+Heterosexual women are dependent on men to provide this sense of passion and connection with another adult.
 Platonic love is caring and affectionate.
 Sexual love (or reciprocating sexual love) can be more intensely emotional (at least in the beginning).
-Women experience this through the need to respond to a man’s sex drive.
+Women experience this phenomenon by co-operating with a man’s sex drive.

 Homosexual men can approach each other and, with little more than a brief acknowledgement, head off to engage in sexual activity.
 Heterosexual men do not have the same freedom.
 Unless a woman is offering sex for money, most women need some lead into sex.
 It is not just a question of attraction.
 Women need to feel safe so that they can trust a man enough to be intimate.
 This is because there are some very dangerous men who prey on women.

 Men judge women primarily on their attractiveness and amenability to intercourse.
 Women have to be much more careful about assessing a partner’s character.
 Some men will attack, rape and even kill a woman.
 Men don’t have this contradiction in their dealings with women.
 In order to survive, women must be more socially mature than men.
 Women must also be less sexually driven.
 They cannot base their relationships with the opposite sex purely on sexual criteria as men can.
 Most women take longer than men to choose a lover because they are looking for more than looks.

 Women do not experience arousal as men do.
 They have a different mechanism that generates a sense of intimacy.
 Women love men who take an interest in them.
 Most women need to feel an emotional connection before sex feels appropriate.
 This emotional connection arises when a woman is attracted to a man who she can see is motivated to care for her.
 This is not a conscious trade.
 It is a subconscious response to feeling admired, which reassures her that a man will protect her (from other men).